Telemarketing for dummies. Learn Telemarketing 101 to help you quickly understand what makes a campaign successful.

 - Support services such as outsourced IT Support, Recruitment, Accountancy or other services required by the target business

-- Free samples, trials in order to secure leads and future business.
+- Free samples trials to secure leads and future business.

 - Consultancy Services

 B2C Telemarketing is business to consumers.
-Where a telemarketing agency will contact a homeowner on their landline and try to sell or market a domestic product.
+A telemarketing agency will contact a homeowner on their landline and try to sell or market a domestic product.

 Some examples of B2C suitable products would be: